w3c/wai-curricula/content/designer/visual-design.md

 Courses based on this module should:

-* explain accessibility requirements for color contrast, styles, visual and non visual cues, landmarks, and regions
+* demonstrate how people with disabilities rely on layouts that adapt to different screen sizes, configurations, and style sheets
-* explain how people with disabilities rely on layouts that adapt to different screen sizes, configurations, and style sheets
+* explain accessibility requirements for color, layout, spacing, and position

 ## Learning Outcomes for Module